Two Pareto Optimum-based Heuristic Algorithms for Minimizing Tardiness and Late Jobs in the Single Machine Flowshop Problem: Conclusions

 The algorithms may also be further optimized.
 Further optimization can target reducing execution time and/or improving performance. \begin{itemize} \item As far as reducing execution time, not all of the speedup features for insertion and selection described in Section~\ref{sec:algDescriptions} have been implemented.
 There are other possibilities for speedup as well.
 For instance, in the selection algorithm there may be a way of selectively generating permutations, rather than generating all permutations in the permutation window. \item Performance may perhaps be improved by combining the two algorithms.
-It is possible for instance that applying selection on the schedule generated by insertion may have the effect of "fine tuning", since selection performs a local reshuffling. \end{itemize}
+It is possible, for instance, that applying selection on the schedule generated by insertion may have the effect of "fine tuning", since selection performs a local reshuffling. \end{itemize} Finally, the two algorithms may be generalized and applied to other problems, such as the permutation flowshop problem.
+This research is currently in progress.